mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

     $"print(!output)"
 ```

-If you install the extension and take a look at it in the file, the hightlighting will make it more clear what is going on.
+If you install the extension and take a look at it in the file, the highlighting will make it more clear what is going on.
 The `!input`  and `!output` will be light blue.

 ```py
     print((v0, v1, v2, 16))